modmore/docs/en/MoreGallery/v1.x/10_Multiple_Galleries.md

-## Multiple Galleries

 With MoreGallery, each Resource is a single Gallery or Album.
 This means that if you want multiple galleries, or albums, you will need to create multiple Gallery resources.

-To show covers for a number of galleries, or to show all images in each of the galleries on a single page, the suggested method is to use getResources to loop over each of the Gallery Resources.
-Inside the getResources template, you can then call the [mgGetImages snippet](https://www.modmore.com/moregallery/documentation/snippets/mggetimages/) which will provide you with the image(s) you would like.
+To show cover images for a number of galleries, or to show all images in each of the galleries on a single page, the suggested method is to use getResources to loop over each of the Gallery Resources.
+Inside the getResources template, you can then call the [mgGetImages snippet](Snippets/mgGetImages) which will provide you with the image(s) you would like.

 By re-using the getResources addon for looping over Resources, you get a lot of flexibility.

+[TOC]

 ## getResources Call